 Player Battles

-When enemy faction players get close enough, the Battle button appears.
+When enemy faction players get close enough, Scan can reveal battle options.
 Open it, choose a nearby enemy, arm a player weapon if you have one, and strike.
-If no enemies are in range, the Battle button disappears.
+If no enemies are in range, battle actions stay out of the way.

 Battle range and cooldown